 While my time in historical Athens and mystical Meteora were divine, my arrival into romantic Santorini I started off on the wrong foot.
-However, there’s a blessing in having unexpected roommates when you travel, even if you’re forced to share beds with them!
+But there’s a blessing in having unexpected roommates when you travel, even if you’re forced to share beds with them!

 The good and bad of Santorini